pedestal/pedestal-docs/documentation/hello-world-service.md

 The `home-page` function defines the simplest HTTP response to the browser.
 In `routes`, we map the URL `/` so it will invoke `home-page`.
-Finally, the function `service` describes how to hook this up to a server.
-Notice that this just returns a map. `service` doesn't actually start the server up; it defines how the service will look when it gets started later.
+Finally, the var `service` describes how to hook this up to a server.
+Notice that this is just a map. `service` doesn't actually start the server up; it defines how the service will look when it gets started later.